 • Potential for academic impact:

 The extent to which the planned outputs of the project address important present and/or future scientific challenges.

-• Potential for societal impact (if addressed by the applicant):
+• Potential for societal impact

 The extent to which the planned outputs of the project address UN Sustainable Development Goals or other important present and/or future societal challenges.